 4. Impersonation of Family and Friends

 One of the primary uses of social media is to stay in touch with family and friends.
 Scammers have used this to carry out their agendas, creating fake profiles to impersonate people close to you.
 They’ll use these fake profiles to pretend to be your family member or friend, claim to be in an emergency, and ask for financial assistance.
+The growing use of Artificial Intelligence (AI) allows scammers to impersonate family and friends with manipulating videos or recordings.

 Before extending help to anyone, always double-check the identity of the sender.
 Contact the person through other means, like a call, text, or email, to confirm they sent you the message before taking any action.